Happee Birthdae Harry: 31 Gifts To Celebrate The Boy Who Lived - The-Leaky-Cauldron.org

 3. Rubeus Hagrid Sticker Set by Snaggleshop

-Hagrid the creature-loving friendly half-giant is one of Harry’s best friends.
-This quirky sticker set features Hagrid along with some of his most iconic items: a plate of his infamous rock cakes, his pink umbrella with his wand pieces, and the kettle of tea he always has on when Harry visits his hut!
+Hagrid the creature-loving, friendly half-giant is one of Harry’s best friends.
+This quirky sticker set features Hagrid along with some of his most iconic items: a plate of his infamous rock cakes, his pink umbrella with his wand pieces, and the kettle for tea he always has on when Harry visits his hut!

 4. Wizarding Houses Loose Leaf Teas by Literary Tea Company